Note: This feature originally appeared on May 28, 2021.

 This is the original Bedford cemetery, and here you will find a plaque dedicated to the 43 Bedford soldiers who fought in the American Revolution.
 You should take some time and wander around the Old Burying Ground and as you do, allow the names to sink in.
 So many street and school names that are familiar to us in Bedford can be found in the Old Burying Ground: Bacon, Davis, Fitch, Hartwell, Lane, Page, Webber, Wilson and more.
 Also in the back left corner of the Old Burying Ground is a small plaque dedicated to the former slaves who fought with the Bedford Minuteman in the revolutionary war.

 Bedford Common, The Great Road

-At the front of the Common near the sidewalk you will find a plaque dedicated to those who served and died in World War I. Here you will also see how some of our streets got their names.
-One interesting thing is the four Loomis brothers who all served in the Great War.
+At the front of the Bedford Common near the sidewalk, there is a plaque dedicated to those who served and died in World War I. Here, you will also see how some of our streets got their names.
+One interesting group of names are the four Loomis brothers who all served in the Great War (WWI).

 Veterans Memorial Park, The Great Road